michaelboyles/formula/docs/src/content/docs/components/controls/Checkbox.md

 slug: components/Checkbox
 ---

-The `Checkbox` component renders an `<input type="checkbox">` element whose value field is bound and includes all handlers required.
+The `<Checkbox>` component renders an `<input type="checkbox">` element whose value field is bound and which includes all of Formula's required handlers.

 ## Sample usage